DS4PS/cpp-526-fall-2019/textbook.md

 The goal of data wrangling is to create a **rodeo dataset** (clean and well-structured) that is ready for the big show (modeling and visualization)!

-## CH 11 – Slicing Datasets – Base R and dplyr
+## Slicing Datasets – Base R and dplyr
 * Subset operator
 * By index, including order / match
 * By logical